AbitraryYu/naivecoin-simple/README.md

-# Naivecoin
+# Naivecoin: chapter 5

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+The branch for Naivecoin, chapter5

 ```
 npm install